pug-php/pug-symfony/README.md

 Pug template engine for Symfony

+This is the documentation for the ongoing version 3.0.
+[Click here to load the documentation for 2.8](https://github.com/pug-php/pug-symfony/tree/2.8.0#pug-symfony)

 ## Install

 In the root directory of your Symfony project, open a terminal and enter.